crush-157/CloudTestDrive/jcs-create/README.md

 ### Prerequisites ###

 + Oracle Public Cloud Service account including Java, Database and Storage Cloud Service
 + Oracle Java Cloud Service uses Oracle Database Cloud Service to host the Oracle Fusion Middleware component schemas required by Oracle Java Required Files (JRF).
-Prior to creating an Oracle Java Cloud Service instance, [use your Oracle Database Cloud Service subscription to create a database deployment](../dbcs-create/README.md).
-As part of the instance creation process, Oracle Java Cloud Service provisions this database deployment with the Oracle JRF schemas.
+For the Cloud Test Drive event, a shared Cloud Database Instance has already been set up for you, please refer to the documents handed out for the required system username/password.

 ### Steps ###